 'You're not any different either, Shang.'

-She had been pardoned, and he had run after her as fast as his horse could carry him, he hadn't known what beast it was that had possessed him.
-In that moment, when he saw her depart from the Imperial Palace, he was not so sure where the soldier finished and the man began.
-For all he tried to justify his actions, Li Shang did not believe it was a soldier's instincts that had carried him to her, or a man's?
+In the hours since she had been pardoned, and Li Shang had cantered after her as fast as his horse could carry him, he hadn't known what beast it was that had possessed him.
+In that moment, when he saw her depart from the Imperial Palace, he was not so sure where the soldier finished and where the man began.
+For all he tried to justify his actions, Li Shang did not believe it was a soldier's instincts that had carried him to her.

 The lady Hua Mulan spoke little, if at all, and Li Shang had been too overawed in her father's presence to speak much of anything beyond war strategy and battle tactics.
 Mistress Hua quieted her daughter every time she dared to speak.
-As was the custom, Hua Mulan's mother believed she was not entitled to join the conversation between two military men, regardless of what her daughter may have achieved by her own military prowess.
-And his plans seemed futile, though he wasn't certain, not entirely, what his plans were beyond returning the helmet she had worn with her war clothes.
+As was the custom, Hua Mulan's mother believed she was not entitled to join the conversation between two military men, regardless of what her daughter may have achieved by her own military prowess or prestige.
+The plans Li Shang beheld seemed futile, though the young man wasn't certain, not entirely, what his plans were beyond returning the helmet she had worn with her war clothes.
 When he arrived in her village, he had been expecting a woman, but not so much of a woman that he stood stunned and afraid.
-He had been expecting a soldier a little too.
+He had been expecting a little of the soldier, too.
 Yet, this strange culmination that stood beside him rattled him beyond reason.
-She wasn't shy or delicate or quiet.
+She was neither shy nor delicate nor quiet.
 She giggled and chortled and hacked out laughter as though it pained her to keep it in.
-Mischief shone and reigned, glistening in her smile and in her eyes.
-She was determined to see him off on his journey back to the Capital, despite this stilted silence and unsure friendship.
+Mischief shone and reigned as it glistened in her smile and sparkled in her eyes.
+She was determined to see him off on his journey back to the Capital, despite this stilted silence and their unsure, uneven friendship.

-Shang's smirk fell a little as he bowed to her, taking her hand in his.
+Li Shang's smirk fell a little as he dropped his reins and bowed to her, taking her hand in his.
 His lips danced across her skin lightly, whispering softly against the lines his fingers had traced.
 It was softer than a true soldier's hand.
 Something inside of him nagged at him and told him he should have noticed that long ago.

 'We've never been introduced properly.
-It's an honour to know you, Fa Mulan.'
+It's an honour to know you, Hua Mulan.'

-She met his bow, though with somewhat less grace and a giggle that echoed into the night accompanied the jolted shift in her weight.
+She met his bow.
+Rightly, it was with somewhat less grace than he, and a snicker that echoed into the night accompanied the jolted shift in her weight.

 'Ni hao, Li Shang.'